yuvrajverma01/Hacktoberfest_2021/Mobile Development/README.md

 3. You can sign up anytime between October 1 and October 31.

 # Rules / Steps
+  * Raise an issue and get it assigned before making any PR.
   * Commit your App files on your own Repositiory.
   * Create appName.md file and Add your app description and link to your repo in it.
   * Create a PR with description